Ossifier/PygamePlatformerEngine/README.md

 ## TO DO:

-1. Fix the following bugs for stamina handling:
+1. Fix the following bugs for stamina handling: Stamina depeltion while Jumping/Non-Sprinting doesn't wind...
+In air sprint --> No penalty.
-          Depeletion :: Jumping/Non-Sprinting...
-In Air Sprint No Penalty.
-3. Tighten the current player tracking camera so that feels much smoother for the player.
+2. Tighten the current player tracking camera so that feels much smoother for the player.
-4. Start thinking about level design and zone transitions.
+3. Start thinking about level design and zone transitions.
-5. Consider adding a branch for the project without stamina mechanics in case I decide to scrap it in the future.
+4. Consider adding a branch for the project without stamina mechanics in case I decide to scrap it in the future.

 ## IN PROGRESS:
 1. Develop the logic for how the game will handle animations for players and other entities.